ap4y/ap4y_me/content/about/skills.md

 - Golang for command line tools, performance critical components and as a backend for single page javascript applications
 - Javascript with react for single page applications
 - Serverless frontend applications
+- Container based deployments
-- Complementary mobile development for web services I implemented
+- Occasional mobile development